Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 229 trips per day across all routes, equating to about 14 weekly trips per stop on average.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+Service frequency averages 229 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport